iCliniq Logo

 Hair cells are the fast-growing cells in the body, and the first step in hair care is the diet.
-This article will tell you about common hair problems and proper hair care.
+To know more read the article below.

 Just as crops require proper nutrition in the form of water, sunlight, pesticides, etc., regularly, so does the hair.
 It needs vitamins, conditioner, and nourishment.
 We can provide nutrition to dietary supplements like food rich in vitamins like green leafy vegetables, salads, fruits, dates, etc. But in our stressful life, it is hard to provide an adequate amount of nutrition.
 So, we need to take vitamin supplements and apply hair oil to provide nourishment.
 We can also increase nutrient flow to the hair by increasing blood flow to the hair and can do this by using Minoxidil solution.
 Like crops, even for hair, we need to take these supplements and apply lotions and Minoxidil regularly.

-Hair Fall: Hair grows for some time and then fall off, and new hair takes their place.
-Every hair goes through this process, so if we have one lakh hair on the scalp, approximately 100 hair fall off every day.
+• Hair Fall: Hair grows for some time and then falls off, and new hair takes its place.
+Every hair goes through this process, so if we have one lakh hair on the scalp, approximately 100 hairs fall off every day.
 Thus, a hair loss of a hundred per day is considered normal.
 Although hair loss is historically considered a problem among men, hair loss or thinning hair is also prevalent among women.
 It can be a male pattern balding for most men, and for females, hair loss is often caused by stress, changing hormones, medication, and even menopause.
 Additionally, various hair styling products (chemicals or excessive heat) can contribute to hair loss.

-Dandruff: It is a scaly particle that adheres to the root of the hair.
+• Dandruff: It is a scaly particle that adheres to the root of the hair.
 It can be caused by a deficient diet, an infection, or even a slow metabolism.
-You can use an anti-dandruff shampoo and conditioner of good quality recommended by a doctor.
+You can use an anti-dandruff shampoo and conditioner of good quality, as recommended by a doctor.

-Oil or Greasy Hair: The hair scalp contains one kind of oil known as sebum, responsible for keeping the skin lubricated, produced by the sebaceous glands.
+• Oil or Greasy Hair: The scalp contains oil knownas sebum, which is responsible for keeping the skin lubricated and is produced by the sebaceous glands.
 These glands may sometimes work so hard that they produce excess oil, resulting in greasy hair.
 This hair problem is real trouble for many people who love cleanliness.
 To deal with this one, you should try cleansing your hair with a gentle shampoo to control sebum production.

 The common types of hair damage are: